kifio/subways-and-entrances/Readme.md

 ***Uploading data***

-If you run command like ./gradlew run -p loader, data from these filew will be uploaded to your Realtime Database in json format.
+If you run command ./gradlew run -p loader, data from these filew will be uploaded to your Realtime Database in json format.

 ***Drawing data***